roman-milk/roman-milk.github.io/phillips-family-curse.md

  "Young guys like you have the BEST cum!
 So thick, so yummy."

  "Your girlfriend is thousands of miles away and you have a bursting dick.
 Let me help."
-Report_Story #7